x40-Community/Cura_for_WeedoX40/README.md

 For the perfect operation of the Weedo X40 with Ultimaker Cura, the X40 PRO project with the adaptation of the firmware to Ultimaker Cura.

+## Ready to use
+The X40 Community Cura configuration is much more than just a printer definition.
+It contains a printer visualization and hundreds of tested print profiles.
+Simply select a supported filament, make small adjustments such as support structure etc. and just print.
+There is no need to search for and test the correct print parameters.

+Here you can see the supported filament and the current status: Cura Quality and Intent Profiles

+There are two Ultimaker Cura configurations for the Weedo X40 printer:

+Standard configuration for Weedo X40 or other Firmware
+- Available for Cura 4.X and 5.X
+- Full Idex printing support (Single LH, Single RH, dual mode normal, dual mode mirrored, copy mode) up configuration Rev. 11
+- For capacity reasons, only the X40 PRO version will be further developed.
+- The configuration contains about 3000 print profiles.
+- Supported nozzle size 0,4mm and 0,6mm (not for all printing profiles)
+- Further development has been discontinued.
+Only the X40 PRO variant will not be further developed.

 ## Help
 Please note that support is only available for X40 community members.
 Questions on github will therefore not be answered.
 You can join the X40 community at: http://www.x40-community.org/index.php/members-area